lucasktlee/posts/drafts/blockchains-potential.md

 ### No entity ever gains persistent controls majority of computing power of network

 Another potential risk to Bitcoin as a currency and as a payment protocol rests in the structure of the blockchain itself.
 The Bitcoin system is prospectively tamper proof _only_ if no individual or collective group has persistent control of 51% or more of the total computing power of the network.
+Upon gaining control of 51% of the total computing power of the network, this person would be in a position to double spend a given bitcoin by reversing a transaction made while that person has control of the network, as well as prevent transaction confirmations.

+It is, however, the general consensus that while an entity—[GHash.io](https://ghash.io/)—has briefly [gained control of 51% of the total computing power in the network](http://arstechnica.com/security/2014/06/bitcoin-security-guarantee-shattered-by-anonymous-miner-with-51-network-power/), it is likely that in practice that such an entity would find it unprofitable to destablize Bitcoin by engaging in double spending or preventing transactions from being confirmed, since such an act would undoubtedly cause the price of bitcoins to collapse.

+Nevertheless, it remains a potential issue, and may be used by a well-resourced third party that aims to disrupt or destroy Bitcoin, and should be considered among the risk factors of investing or utilizing Bitcoin.

 <h2 id="ep">The Blockchain as an Enabling Protocol</h2>